avaneev/prvhash/README.md

 For example, while the "minimal PRNG" described above has 0.95 cycles/byte performance, the "fused" arrangement has a PRNG performance of 0.41 cycles/byte, with a possibility of further scaling using AVX-512 instructions.
+Note that hash array size should not be a multiple of the number of fused elements, otherwise PRNG stalls.

 ```
 #include "prvhash_core.h"